Reformed or Not

 • Charismatic gifts.
 Can one be considered Reformed if they believe the charismatic gifts are still working in believers today?

-This may get interesting :)
+This may get interesting 🙂

-56 Responses to “Reformed or Not”
+56 thoughts on “Reformed or Not

 1. You might add the Reformed Faith is a confessional faith.
 The Westminister Confession of Faith, The Three Forms of Unity and various non-dipsy Baptist confessions are usually considered your “reformed” confessions.
 By far though, the WCF has been recognized as the most eloquent, concise and theologically astute summary of Christian doctrine ever written by uninspired men.

-Thanks for taking up the challenge, Larry.
+2. Thanks for taking up the challenge, Larry.
 I will second David’s question/comment.
 Would it indeed be a prerequisite to be confessional to be considered Reformed?
 I am thinking, yes.

 Having said that, I too would include the Baptist Confessions such as the 1646 and 1689 London Confessions to be an acceptable part of a list headed most likely by the WCF.
 Comments?

-Good point guys.
+3. Good point guys.
 Let’s add the confessions that the World Reformed Fellowship allows members to adhere to…

 Gallican Confession